masonelmore/esi/docs/MarketApi.md

 > []int32 GetMarketsRegionIdTypes(ctx, regionId, optional)
 List type IDs relevant to a market

-Return a list of type IDs that have active orders in the region, for efficient market indexing.  --- Alternate route: `/dev/markets/{region_id}/types/`  Alternate route: `/legacy/markets/{region_id}/types/`  Alternate route: `/v1/markets/{region_id}/types/`  --- This route is cached for up to 600 seconds
+Return a list of type IDs that have active orders in the region, for efficient market indexing.  ---  This route is cached for up to 600 seconds

 ### Required Parameters